 How to Get to There

-How to Visit Mansa Devi Temple
+How to Visit the Temple

-The rest of your prasad will be taken, and you'll be given some broken pieces of coconut in return.
-Quickly make a wish to the Goddess before again being herded onwards.
+After reaching the footsteps of the goddess, you'll be herded into the inner sanctum where the prasad will be taken and you'll be given some broken pieces of coconut in return before being quickly herded onward.

 At the exit, there are other gods and goddesses (accompanied by eager pandits) that you can pray to as well.

 Devotees who want to get a wish fulfilled should tie a thread to the branches of the holy tree in the temple complex.
 After your wish is granted, come back to the temple and remove the thread.